-In 5 seconds, this page is able to clearly communicate what Square is all about, hitting the reader’s pain point.
+In five seconds, this page is able to clearly communicate what Square is all about, hitting the reader’s pain point.

-The headline is simple and succinct, backed up by a subheader that explains further about the product being sold.
+The headline is simple and succinct.
+And it’s backed up by a subheading that explains further about the product being sold.

-“Start Selling Today” is extremely straightforward and provides an insight as to what you can expect when you hit that “Get Started” button.
+“Start Selling Today” is extremely straightforward and provides an insight as to what you can expect when you hit the “Get Started” button.

-Headline changes have the power to provide a significant lift, while taking a small amount of time and effort to execute.
+Headlines have the power to provide a significant lift while taking a small amount of time and effort to change.
 Check to see if your headline contains unnecessary fluff, and consider testing a simplified variant.

 3) Honor the Golden 1:1 Attention Ratio